 - Evaluate all your channels: Think about putting yourself in your customers’ shoes and walk through the support journey.
 Use the channels that are offered by your company, and see if you can spot any flaws or areas that need improvement.
 For instance, if you are unable to search for a help article in your knowledge base, don’t be surprised when customers share stories of their poor self-service experience.

 Customer support plays a critical role in delighting customers, so they keep coming back for more.
 Depending on your geographic focus and the nature of services or products you offer, you may find the need to provide 24/7 customer service as you grow.
 This does not necessarily mean hiring additional service agents.

 To make this a reality, you need to invest your time and efforts in creating a dedicated knowledge base.
 You can even develop chatbots, offer web forms on your website, and share proactive notifications on social media.
 The best help desk software can also help you optimize your business for 24×7 support.

 Identify a strategy that suits your business from those discussed above, implement it, and start providing quality support services to your customers round the clock.

 Q.1 How to deliver exceptional round the clock support?

-The best way to provide round the clock support is by automating customer service and leveraging self service.
-Companies can use help desk to route tickets to experts or send auto-responses to requests via email or live chat.
-They can also use self-service portals such as knowledge base and FAQs to provide customers the help or answers they need to resolve their problems.
+The best way to provide round-the-clock support is by automating customer service and leveraging self-service.
+Companies can use the help desk to route tickets to experts or send auto-responses to requests via email or live chat.
+They can also use self-service portals such as knowledge base and FAQs to provide customers with the help or answers they need to resolve their problems.

 Q.2 Why is it important to have 24/7 customer support for any Business?